JenieX/web-development-with-jonas/advanced-css-course/README.md

 ## Chrome Devtools

 - [Enable 'Show user agent shadow DOM'](https://stackoverflow.com/questions/26852922/inspect-webkit-input-placeholder-with-developer-tools) to allow for more inspection.
 E.g. `input::-webkit-input-placeholder`.

+- You can access the CSS Grid areas name in both Chrome and Firefox from the Layout panel.
+[Read more](https://umaar.com/dev-tips/237-css-grid-inspecting/).

 ## Visual Studio Code Shortcuts